‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

 ‘I’ll never be able to hear my human call me for lunch again,’ I thought and my lips trembled, my eyes watered, then suddenly I heard the cries of my friends.

-Satisfied I would be able to hear my humans voice, I dried my tears, picked up my lower lips and became the mighty warrior young Frank thought I was.
+Satisfied I’d be able to hear my humans voice, I dried my tears, picked up my lower lips and became the mighty warrior young Frank thought I was.

 The day had been brutal.
 Wave after wave of aerial attacks had begun just before I got to have breakfast.
 In fact, I’d just gone to the bathroom when it began.
 No-one knew why, where, or who the attacks were coming from, but I hadn’t seen or heard from my human since before I woke, no-one had.